Nagoya Castle: Ninomaru Second Great Gate

+Former Ninomaru Second East Gate

-The old Ninomaru second east gate, also called the East Iron Gate, was the outer gate of the Ninomaru enceinte on the east side.
-It was a box-like structure with two separate doors opening into and out of the enclosure.
+The former Ninomaru Second East Gate (二之丸東二之門 Ninomaru Higashi Ni-no-mon), also called the East Iron Gate, was the outer gate of the Ninomaru enceinte on the east side.
+It was a box-like structure with two separate gates opening into and out of the enclosure.
+The remaining gate is in the Kōrai-mon (高麗門 "Goryeo Gate") style.
+It was probably constructed around Keichō 17 (1614).
 In 1963 the gate was dismantled and stored temporarily to make way for the construction of the Aichi Prefectural Gymnasium.
 In 1972 the gate was relocated to the site of the old Honmaru east gate, where it stands today.
+The gate is inscribed as an Important Cultural Property.

 Uzumi Gate

 The Uzumi Gate (埋御門 Uzumi Go-mon) led to a tunnel that ran beneath the castle walls.
 This tunnel was the secret escape route to be used by the lord of the castle during times of emergency.
 The remains of the entrance can be found in the northwest part of the Ninomaru garden.
 Steep wooden stairs led down to the water moat.
 The lord could cross the moat by boat to reach the Ofukemaru garden on the opposite side.
 He could then use a secret escape route to reach the Kisokaidō by way of Doishita (土居下), Kachigawa (勝川), and Jōkō-ji (Seto).